 A safety knife is a cutting tool for manual cutting work.
 The built-in safety technology protects users from cut injuries.
 Some safety knives also offer protection to goods.
 Find out more here.

 When cutting by hand, using safety knives minimises the risk of cutting injuries which usually result in work absences.

 When you use a safety knife with a concealed blade to open packaging, the packaged goods are also protected from damage.

 In addition to work safety, MARTOR attaches great importance to ergonomics and user-friendliness.
 You can then work particularly efficiently and comfortably with a safety knife.

-MARTOR safety knives give you the choice between three kinds of safety technology:
+MARTOR safety knives give you the choice between four kinds of safety technology: